minvws/nl-kat-coordination/docs/source/developer_documentation/octopoes.md

 ### XTDB-cli tool

 The XTDB-cli tool is a script that can be used to query the XTDB database (v1) directly.
-This can be useful to query for transactions, queries, attributes, keys, etc. It can be used to directly manipulate XTDB, without the interference of Octopoes.
-This can be useful for experimenting, bug hunting, optimisations, etc.
+This can be useful to query for transactions, queries, attributes, keys and more.
+It can be used to directly manipulate XTDB, without the interference of Octopoes.
+This can be useful for tasks such as experimenting, bug hunting and optimizations.

-Please note: the XTDB version within OpenKAT in not vanilla XTDB, but the version found at: [OpenKAT XTDB](https://github.com/dekkers/xtdb-http-multinode)
+Please note: The XTDB version within OpenKAT is not the standard XTDB.
+It is an extended module version that adds support for multiple nodes available at: [OpenKAT XTDB](https://github.com/dekkers/xtdb-http-multinode)

 The XTDB-cli tool can be found in the following folder: